markusmoenig/Eldiron/docs/docs/official_rules.md

 - more playable classes and enemy roles
 - more races and creature templates
 - a larger spell and ability catalogue
-- crafting professions, reagents, recipes, stations, and item outputs
+- larger crafting professions, reagents, recipes, stations, and item outputs
 - loot tables and treasure rules
 - conditions such as stunned, burning, poisoned, blessed, and guarded
 - armor proficiency, weapon proficiency, and class restrictions